Ryankowich/lundylaw/wp-content/plugins/ip-geo-block/README.txt

 == Frequently Asked Questions ==

+= Does it support multisite? =

+It works on multisite, but there's no network setting at this moment.

 = I was locked down.
 What shall I do? =

 Activate the following codes at the bottom of `ip-geo-block.php` and upload it via FTP.

 `/**
  * Invalidate blocking behavior in case yourself is locked out.
+ *
- * @note: activate the following code and upload this file via FTP.
+ * How to use: Activate the following code and upload this file via FTP.
+ */
- */ /* -- EDIT THIS LINE AND ACTIVATE THE FOLLOWING FUNCTION -- */
+/* -- EDIT THIS LINE AND ACTIVATE THE FOLLOWING FUNCTION -- */
 function ip_geo_block_emergency( $validate ) {
     $validate['result'] = 'passed';
     return $validate;